ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Appendix

+The main idea of our typepruner is presented in \Cref{sec:case-studies:types}.
+Here, we provide our grammar, selected inference rules for single programs, and selected parts of the implementation of \typerestrict.
+We also provide some additional information on our use of bounded types.

 We present our typescript grammar in \Cref{fig:typescript_grammar}.
-Typing rules for individual TypeScript programs are presented in \Cref{fig:typescript_single_program_inference_rules_expressions,fig:typescript_single_program_inference_rules_statements}.
-We use a terse, inference-only typesystem for individual programs that we reuse when pruning sets of programs.
+Typing rules infering the types of individual TypeScript programs are presented in \Cref{fig:typescript_single_program_inference_rules_expressions,fig:typescript_single_program_inference_rules_statements}.
+We use a terse, inference-only typesystem for individual programs that is used when pruning sets of programs.
 When we write, e.g., $\Gamma \vdash e \implies \texttt{bool}$, we mean that $e$ infers to a type that matches \texttt{bool}.
 Similarly, when we say $\Gamma \vdash s \implies \tau - ()$, we mean that $s$ infers to a subtype of $\tau$ that does not contain the unit type.
 Note that our typing contexts $\Gamma$ assign types and a designation of mutable/immutable to variables.
 A much cleaner type system is given in \citet{typescript_good_typesystem}, but this one suffices for our purposes.

-A bidirectional typesystem is a typesystem that is written to allow for types to be computed deterministically and syntactically~\cite{bidirectional}.
-A bidirectional typesystem contains two kinds of judgments.
-The first kind of judgment, called checking, is written $\Gamma \vdash x \impliedby \tau$.
-When a check judgment appears in a hypothesis, it means that we assert that $x$ must type to $\tau$ under $\Gamma$.
-The second kind of judgment is inference, written $\Gamma \vdash x \implies \tau$.
-In hypotheses, such judgments mean that we compute the type of $x$ as $\tau$.
-This allows us to use $\tau$ elsewhere in our hypotheses.

-Typepruning of sets of programs is a bidirectional process.
-Let $\concreteAstSet$ be a \code{ProgramSpace} coterm.
-Our typepruning system includes two kinds of judgments: pruning judgments and inference judgements.
-Pruning judgments, written $\typerestrictsto{\Gamma}{\concreteAstSet}{\tau}{\concreteAstSet'}$, mean that $\concreteAstSet' \subseteq \concreteAstSet$ contains all $\tau$-typed terms in $\concreteAstSet$ under $\Gamma$.
-This is our analogue of ``checking''.
-The second kind of judgments we allow are standard type inference judgments, written $\typeinfersto{\Gamma}{t}{\tau}$.
-Our rules for inference judgments follow \Cref{fig:typescript_single_program_inference_rules_statements,fig:typescript_single_program_inference_rules_expressions}.
-The bulk of the rules for type pruning are given in \Cref{fig:typepruning_rules_expressions,fig:typepruning_rules_statements}; we omit a few redundant language features for brevity (loops, which are handled similar to conditionals, etc.).
+We borrow from \citet{typescript_good_typesystem} the notion that statements type to their return types.